EarthWalkSoftware/kaptain-debian/README.md

 ### [Docker Tags](https://github.com/EarthWalkSoftware/debian-base-gui/wiki/Docker-Tags)

 **docker pull** will pull the **latest** image by default, but you can specify other versions (or tags) in the Docker **Tags** link, above.
-For a description of how the debian-base-gui tags work, go to the [Docker Tags](https://github.com/EarthWalkSoftware/debian-base-gui/wiki/Docker-Tags) page of the [EarthWalk Software debian-base-gui Wiki](https://github.com/EarthWalkSoftware/debian-base-gui/wiki).
+For a description of how the debian-base-gui tags work, go to the [Docker Tags](https://github.com/EarthWalkSoftware/debian-base-gui/wiki/Docker-Tags) page of the [EarthWalk Software kaptain-debian Wiki](https://github.com/EarthWalkSoftware/kaptaindebian/wiki).

 _____________________